 With these products, you will be able to keep your low porosity, type four, curly hair healthy and hydrated.
 They will also make it easier to style and manage.
 Experiment with different products to find what works best for you.

 I know how challenging it can be to care for low-porosity hair.
-It seems like every time you try to do something new, it just wreaks havoc!
+Every time you try to do something new, it just wreaks havoc!
+It might take a few attempts and some mistakes, but eventually, you’ll figure out how to care for your low-porosity hair to keep it looking healthy and shiny.

 Your hair might respond in a variety of ways to the same treatment.
 Only your hair knows best.
-Do what works best for you and always remember to let your hair be your guide!
+Do what works best for you, and always remember to let your hair be your guide!

 References